The Intrinsic Mitochondrial Apoptosis Pathway

 During apoptosis, the electrochemical gradient across the mitochondrial membrane collapses.
 This is called the mitochondrial permeability transition (PT) event.
 It is mediated by the opening of PT pore complexes comprised of adenine nucleoside translocator (ANT) in the inner mitochondrial membrane interacting with voltage dependent anion channel (VDAC) in the outer mitochondrial membrane.
 Cytosolic components along with osmotic water diffuse through the open channel into the mitochondrial matrix.
 This eventually swells and ruptures the mitochondrion releasing pro-apoptotic proteins, e.g. cytochrome c, into the cytosol.

 Our quick and easy-to-use JC-1, TMRE and TMRM MitoPT™ Kits allow clear differentiation between non-apoptotic and apoptotic cells through the simple and reproducible fluorescence detection of the mitochondrial permeability transition event.

-View the other sections in our quality apoptosis antibodies and kits product range:
+More quality apoptosis antibodies and kits product ranges

 Mitochondrial Released Proteins